cubert-hyperspectral/cuvis.ros/README.md

 ### Configure Factory Directories

 The `cuvis.ros` repo contains an empty folder named `cuvis_factory`.
 When prompted, select this folder for the factory installation.
 This place two files, `init.daq` and `SpRad.cu3` in the folder.

+The Wine installation will also generate two `.settings` files specific to your camera installation.
+They should be placed in the same folder as the `init.daq` and `spRad.cu3`.
+Make sure to update the names of these files in the install step of `CMakeLists.txt`.

 ### Configure Camera Network